RAVING-Informatics/EHDN/README.md

 $ chmod u+x *.sh

 ```
 All the scripts require you to specify the location of the directory containing the input `.cram`/`.bam` files as the first and only input argument.
 Directions for how to use the scripts are specified below.
+There is also a run script that will run all components of the EHdn workflow: `run-ehdn.sh`.

 ### *1) Generate Per Sample Manifest*

 The `01_make_manifest.sh` script modifies an existing template manifest `manifest.txt` by changing the "`basename`" of the `case` data.
 All of the other data in the manifest is the `control` data from the `Diversity` dataset.
-The script will output a `basename_manifest.txt` file to `/data/ExpansionHunterDenovo-v0.9.0-linux_x86_64/manifests/`.
+The script will output a `basename_manifest.txt` file to `<path_to_ehdn_working_directory>/manifests/`.
 This file is required to merge the STR profiles and perform outlier analysis.

 Example command to execute this script: